 Lately, she has been moving away from the use of text, though, favoring a more abstract style of expression.
 “My more recent work hasn’t been so heavily text-based, less phrases and more individual works, numbers, or symbols.
 I’m currently working on larger-scale paintings and experimenting with painting onto Perspex.”

 It’s easy to envision Douglas’ works as gallery wall-sized, monolithic canvases.
 The soft pinks and neon blues that dominate her paintings are richly textured in a way that makes you want to get up close to the work.
-Keep scrolling to see our selection of Douglas’ work, and find more on her online portfolio, built using Format.
+Keep scrolling to see our selection of Douglas’ work, and find more on her portfolio, built using Format.